Annual Report of the Sata Foundation for the Year 2014

 The Shechen Clinic is located in an overcrowded suburb of Kathmandu, the capital of Nepal.
 The Clinic provides quality medical care, regardless of religious, ethnic or political background, to the large community that includes refugees and other people from the mountain regions in India, Nepal, and Tibet.
 Services are provided on a sliding scale cost bases and, in the case of very poor patients, all medical care and medicines are provided at no cost.
 The Clinic treats over 3,500 patients a month.
 The services provided include: general medicine, pharmacy, analysis laboratory, tuberculosis (D.O.T.), orthopedic, reproductive health, counseling for HIV and AIDS patients and their family; homeopathy, Tibetan medicine, Tibetan medicine factory, acupuncture, dental clinic, and dental laboratory.

-In 2013, the Sata Foundation’s donation helped the Clinic in, among other things:
+The Sata Foundation’s donation in 2014 helped the Clinic in, among other things:

-The Banyan Home Foundation (BHF) which operates the Ban Rom Sai Children’s Home for HIV/AIDS-infected children was set up by Mrs. Miwa Natori from Japan.
-(It is located at 23/1 Moo 4 Tambon Namprae, Ampur Hangdong, Chiangmai Province, Thailand 50230: http://www.banromsai.org)
+The Banyan Home Foundation (BHF) which operates the Ban Rom Sai Children’s Home in Chiang Mai Province in the north of Thailand for HIV/AIDS-infected children was set up by Mrs. Miwa Natori from Japan.

 (3) MATA LACHMI NURSERY FOR THE BLIND

-In 2013, the Sata Prize of US$2,000 was awarded to Mr Prabhakar Singh, an Indian national who is completing his Ph.D. at the National University of Singapore, for his essay entitled “Why Wield Constitutions to Arrest International Law”.
+The closing date for submission of the essays was 31 August 2014.
+No winner of the Sata Prize for the year 2014 has been announced.
+In 2013, the Sata Prize of US$2,000 was awarded to Mr. Prabhakar Singh, an Indian national who is completing his Ph.D. at the National University of Singapore, for his essay entitled “Why Wield Constitutions to Arrest International Law”.

 II.
 Sata Foundation’s Activities for the Victims of the Japanese Earthquake

-More than 14,000 persons have perished after the 8.9 magnitude earthquake and its consequential tsunami hit Tohoku in northeastern Japan on 11 March 2011.
+More than 15,000 persons have perished and approximately 2,500 persons are still missing after the 8.9 magnitude earthquake and its consequential tsunami hit Tohoku in northeastern Japan on 11 March 2011.
 Millions still live under threat from the nuclear radiation leakage from the Fukushima Daiichi nuclear power plant.
 This was the worst natural disaster ever suffered by Japan in its modern history.
 The Sata Foundation has been assisting the victims to adjust to their new challenges by providing support to the disaster affected areas in Tohoku.

 Mr. Yasuhiko Sata, Chairman of the Board of Directors of the Sata Foundation, himself together with volunteers of the Sata Foundation regularly visit the disaster affected area to help the victims with their immediate needs and to counsel and support them to find work again in their region, with a positive spirit of self-reliance and self-respect.

 The Sata Foundation received funding for this purpose from fund raising at the Peace Rally detailed in III below as well as from other donations.
-In 2013, the Sata Foundation made a donation to the Rentai Tohoku-Seinan, set up by Mr. Sata for this purpose.
+In 2014, the Sata Foundation donated an additional amount to the Rentai Tohoku-Seinan (http://www.rentaitohoku.org/) set up by Mr. Sata for this purpose.

 III.
 The Madonna of Nagasaki and World Peace